gpu-mode/discord-cluster-manager/docs/docs/creating-a-leaderboard/python-creations.md

 ```
 </center>

 This command will display a UI window with a list of available leaderboards.
 Select the leaderboard you want to delete from the list.
 Once confirmed, the leaderboard and all associated submissions will be permanently removed.
+Please use this command with caution, as it will also delete the leaderboard history as well.

 ## Example Files
 You can find complete examples of eval.py, reference_code.py, and submission.py files in the discord-cluster-manager repository under the examples directory at discord-cluster-manager/tree/main/examples.
 These examples demonstrate different types of leaderboards and can serve as templates for creating your own leaderboards.